The Application Process

 As part of the application process, you will need to submit a business plan and cash flow forecast.
 Don’t worry if you haven’t completed these yet – once you have registered your details and been assigned to one of our Delivery Partners for support, a business adviser can provide you guidance on completing these documents.
 We also offer a range of useful guides that you might find helpful as you’re getting started.

 We recommend you apply at the point at which the finance will help you to launch your business and when you have the time to invest in creating your business documents.
 If you’re only interested in an advisory support service at this point, we recommend you visit the Government’s business support web pages or contact its Business Support Helpline, which may be able to direct you to another suitable service.

-Yes, the Start Up Loans scheme can support individuals who are starting new businesses or those with existing businesses, provided they have not been trading for more than two years.
+Yes, the Start Up Loans scheme can support individuals who are starting new businesses or those with existing businesses, provided they have not been trading for more than three years.

 As part of the application process you will need to submit a business plan and cash flow forecast.
 Don’t worry if you haven’t completed these yet – once you have registered your details and been assigned to one of our Delivery Partners for support, a business adviser can provide you guidance on completing these documents.
 We also offer a range of useful guides that you might find helpful as you’re getting started.